EmbarkStudios/cargo-about/README.md

 1. __CI:__ In `./github/workflows/` rename `rust-ci.yml` (or the appropriate config for your language) to `ci.yml`.
 And go over it and adapt it to work for your project
 1. __Cleanup:__ Remove this section of the README and any unused files (such as configs for other languages) from the repo.

-## Contributing
+## Contribution

 [![Contributor Covenant](https://img.shields.io/badge/contributor%20covenant-v1.4-ff69b4.svg)](../main/CODE_OF_CONDUCT.md)

 We welcome community contributions to this project.

 Please read our [Contributor Guide](CONTRIBUTING.md) for more information on how to get started.
+Please also read our [Contributor Terms](CONTRIBUTING.md/#Contributor-Terms) before you make any contributions.

+Any contribution intentionally submitted for inclusion in an Embark Studios project, shall comply with the Rust standard licensing model (MIT + Apache 2.0) and therefore be dual licensed as described below, without any additional terms or conditions:

-## License
+### License

-Licensed under either of
+This [contribution] is dual licensed under EITHER OF

 * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
 * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 at your option.

-### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+For clarity, "your" refers to Embark or any other licensee/user of the contribution.